Dan Harkless' Software

 little snooping and then run the real executable as if nothing's amiss.

-Basically you're taking an unimportant known-compromised machine and
+you're taking an unimportant known-compromised machine and transforming it

 |